adrian-andersson/ModuleForge.Test.Public/README.md

 ## What is this?

 This is a test module to see how ModuleForge works with Github Actions and using Github Packages.
+Still need to add more detail to this readme.
+Lets get workflows working first

 ## Still to do